DmitreyKazin/course_attendance_app/README.md

 # Course Attendance Application
 This application allows to manage and monitor student attendance in webex meetings.
-- Flask is used for the web application.
+- Flask is used as the web application framework.
 - Jinja2 is used as a template wraper for html pages.
 - MySQL was chosen to be the database provider.
-- Docker-compose is used to run the application and the database seperatly within containers.
 - Jenkins is used as CI/CD pipeline.
-The pipeline is clons GitHub repository, builds an Image, pushes it to DockerHub, cleans up memory, and sends email at the end.
+The pipeline checkouts GitHub repository, builds an Image, pushes it to DockerHub, cleans up memory, and sends email at the end.
+- Docker-compose and K8s are used as Orchestration tools for docker containers.
+Choose one of them to run the application.

 For more details, watch the video: [click here](https://vimeo.com/756572554#t=67)
 ## Application Routes